(Note: Meeting minutes are always one month behind. Only approved minutes are published)

-Board Members present: Hank Olson, Chairman; Greg Acton, Vice Chair; John Helton, Member at Large; Lorin Lowry, City of Columbia Falls; Gary Krueger, County Commissioner; Wayne Miller, Board of Health.
-Absent: Alan Ruby, Member at Large.
+Board Members present: Hank Olson, Chairman; Greg Acton, Vice Chair; John Helton, Member at Large; Gary Krueger, County Commissioner; Wayne Miller, Board of Health; Susan Nicosia, City of Columbia Falls and Alan Ruby, Member at Large.

-District Staff present: Public Works Director Dave Prunty, Operations Manager Jim Chilton and Recording Secretary Deborah Morine.
+District Staff present: Operations Manager Jim Chilton and Recording Secretary Deborah Morine.

 2. Introductory Remarks from Chairman

-Hank Olson thanked everyone for attending and introduced the Solid Waste Board.
+Hank Olson thanked everyone for attending and noted that all Board members were present.